Connect with us

 Workers at a construction site in Kisumu.
 PHOTO | FILE

-The State has lifted a 90-day logging ban for private commercial tree growers in a move that offers huge relief for construction industry players whose costs have escalated owing to the sanction.
+The State has lifted a 90-day logging ban for private growers in a move that offers huge relief for construction industry players whose costs have escalated owing to the sanction.

-On February 24, the government imposed a ban on harvesting of trees in all private, public and community forests in a bid to save the country’s water towers that are facing extinction due to human activity.
+On February 24, the government imposed a ban on harvesting trees in all private, public, and community forests in a bid to save the country’s water towers that are facing extinction due to human activity.

-Builders who had already acquired poles just before the prohibition have been unable to transport them to their sites since the ban included the suspension of timber and logs movements.
+Builders who had already acquired poles just before the prohibition have been unable to transport them to their sites since the ban included the suspension of timber and log movements.

 Considering that the price of sand has also hit an all-time high at a time when industry players are finding it hard to obtain credit, many builders are postponing their projects indefinitely – a situation that threatens the growth of the sector.